berlinplan/berlinplan.github.io/readme.md

 > <sub> Sports have become commercialized for TV, leading to loss of fun.
 Athletes are turned into marketing products, losing their personalities.
 Legitimacy of sports results is questioned due to match-fixing and doping.
 Only top-level tournaments are profitable because people prefer to watch the best. </sub>

-#### if psychopathical Entertainments are reduced.
-What to do in free time?
+#### How can an individual spend their free time if they decrease their involvement in psychopathic entertainment?

 > Opt for spending quality time with family through activities such as outdoor recreation, creative pursuits, playing games, reading, education, and volunteering, rather than being exposed to sexualization on social media channels like TikTok and Instagram.
 > Tackle past environmental damage while also producing food locally instead of importing avocados from faraway places.